 AR.IO Launches Credit Card Payments For Web3 Identity And Hosting On Arweave

-AR.IO users have long been able to buy credits for uploads to the network with fiat, $AR, $MATIC, $SOL, $ETH, and $ETH on Base.
+AR users have long been able to buy credits for uploads to the network with fiat, $AR, $MATIC, $SOL, $ETH, and $ETH on Base.
 But starting today, they can use a simple credit card to purchase credits in a one-time transaction.
-This is made possible through“Turbo” – an open-source bundler for the Arweave ecosystem that also bridges fiat to crypto.
+This is made possible through AR's "Turbo" – an open-source bundler for the Arweave ecosystem that also bridges fiat to crypto.

+Commenting on the launch of ArNS's new credit-card capability, Phil Mataras, founder and CEO of AR, says, "With ArNS and its permanent purchase option, you will never, ever, lose access to your domain name or your website because you forgot to pay a subscription or the chain or provider removed or lost your data.
+This is a unique feature that sets us apart from any other DNS provider out there - and this couldn't come at a better time as we see online information being deleted and manipulated at a rapid pace."

 More than simply pointing to data, ArNS domains are programmable smart contracts designed to trigger integrations, on-chain logic, and automations.
 With every name, users can permanently host apps, websites, and data via Arweave.
 This decentralized storage solution provides an alternative to centralized services that protects users from outages due to missed payments or provider issues.